TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-configuring.md

 Before creating failover group(s), it is critical to consider the following prerequisites:

-- The two instances of SQL Managed Instance need to be the same service tier, and have the same storage size.
+- The two instances of SQL Managed Instance need to be the same service tier, and have the same storage size

-- Your secondary instance of SQL Managed Instance must be empty (no user databases).
+- Your secondary instance of SQL Managed Instance must be empty (no user databases)
 - The virtual networks used by the instances of SQL Managed Instance need to be connected through a VPN Gateway or Express Route.
 When two virtual networks connect through an on-premises network, ensure there is no firewall rule blocking ports 5022, and 11000-11999.
 Global VNet Peering is not supported.

-- The two SQL Managed Instance VNets cannot have overlapping IP addresses.
+- The two SQL Managed Instance VNets cannot have overlapping IP addresses
 - You need to set up your Network Security Groups (NSG) such that ports 5022 and the range 11000~12000 are open inbound and outbound for connections from the subnet of the other managed instance.
 This is to allow replication traffic between the instances.

-- The secondary SQL Managed Instance is configured with the same DNS zone ID as the primary.
+- The secondary SQL Managed Instance is configured with the same DNS zone ID as the primary

 See [Add managed instance to a failover group](https://docs.microsoft.com/azure/azure-sql/managed-instance/failover-group-add-instance-tutorial?tabs=azure-portal) for a detailed step-by-step tutorial adding a SQL Managed Instance to use failover group using [Azure portal](https://docs.microsoft.com/azure/azure-sql/managed-instance/failover-group-add-instance-tutorial?tabs=azure-portal) or [PowerShell](https://docs.microsoft.com/azure/azure-sql/managed-instance/failover-group-add-instance-tutorial?tabs=azure-powershell).

 - If the connection between primary and secondary Managed Instances cannot be established, check are the resources in secondary VNet reachable from the primary VNets.
 You would need to use express route or Gateway to connect the networks, and to remove any firewall rules that can block the traffic.
 - If the VNets are connected check are you using [Global VNet peering](https://docs.microsoft.com/azure/virtual-network/virtual-networks-faq#what-are-the-constraints-related-to-global-vnet-peering-and-load-balancers).
-VNet peering is not supported in Geo-replication scenario and you need to use express route or Gateway to connect the VNets
+VNet peering is not supported in Geo-replication scenario and you need to use express route or Gateway to connect the VNets.

 **Creating a failover group between managed instances in different subscriptions**